 THE PROPOSED DEVELOPMENT OF A ZONING SYSTEM FOR DOGS ON BEACHES

 Discussions in this regard were held with officials from the Environmental Division of the Overstrand Municipality and it was agreed in principle that a zoning system for dogs on beaches will have to be developed for our coastline.
-It was decided that the technical detail regarding appropriate by-laws will be investigated by the officials in view of the possible zoning of beaches in future.
+It was decided that the technical detail regarding appropriate by-laws will be investigated by the officials in view of the possible zoning of beaches in future – no feedback in this regard has yet been received.
 Jean Orban, the local councillor for Onrus and Vermont, has agreed to take this matter further and discussions in this regard will be ongoing.
-It is however evident that this process will take some time and it is recommended that this issue is raised regularly with the officials.
+It is however evident that this process will take some time and it is recommended that this issue is raised regularly with the relavent officials.

 |This is how beaches are zoned for dogs in other areas|